Sandy victims brought back from brink of foreclosure

 "He doesn't have a sense of home," Peter said.
 "We've been in so many different places in the last five years."

-The family of five survived the storm, a crooked contractor, and even a FEMA claw-back.
+The family of five survived the storm, a confounding contractor, and even a FEMA claw-back.
 They scraped every cent to hold onto their home.

 "I had left my job to use my 401(k)," Peter said.
 "I have every dollar invested into this house."